priyathamhub/Email_Automation_using_Python/README.md

 -> smtplib - This module which defines an SMTP client session object that can be used to send mail to any Internet machine with an SMTP or ESMTP listener daemon.

+For sending mail with subject we include

+->MIMEtext - This class is used to create MIME objects of major type text.

+->MIMEMultipart - This is an intermediate base class for MIME messages that are multipart and A Content-Type header will be added to the message object.

 Note: In python 3.8 they already pre_imported this smtplib module.

 Try to restart Python after importing the module.

 If you get any import error use "pip install secure-smtplib" to import the module and do this in Command_Prompt.

 *** Any Doubts regarding the code please free to contact me on telegram @https://t.me/thehoodkillsthebug